 - Power supply: The body of the power supply comes with 4 mount points.
 Screw it down out of the way and be mindful that it gets a little hot to the touch while it’s providing power to your machine.

 - Motor cables: an easy way to tidy up motor cables is to drill holes with a spade or forstner bit right where the cables dangle down at both the rear Y-axis motors and where the remaining wires come out of the drag chain.
-This will allow you to run the wires on the underside of the table with tie mounts or even bent nails and keep your table surface nice and tidy.
+This will allow you to run the wires on the underside of your workspace.

 Steps Forward